Srinivas11789/SecurityNuggets/captureTheFlag/Miscellaneous/squareCtf2018/deAnonymization/README.md

 ### Program
 * reader.py
+  - This program throws the final set of data from all the filter through the dataset csv 1 -5.
+From this set using `Elyssa` gives the answer

 ### Output Flag - Hidden password can be obtained by looking at the source for the masked/hidden field